tailored-tunes/mock-me-anything/README.md

 #Schedule:

-1. Setting up the environment, tools and configurations
-  - grunt
-  - eslint
-  - mocha
-  - travis
-2. Creating a simple request-response mocker
-3. Creating verifyers
+1. Creating verifyers
-4. Implementing multi-tenant support
+2. Implementing multi-tenant support
-5. Creating the simple callback expectation
+3. Creating the simple callback expectation
-6. Creating oAuth shorthands
+4. Creating oAuth shorthands

 We might not get to the end of it in one session, but will continue to stream.